 4th May – Today we had our ‘Implications Meeting’.
 Which is a two and a half hour (!!) meeting with a nurse before you start taking your drugs and hopefully progress onto IVF, where they literally walk you through the process step by step.
 The nurse started talking about the monthly cycle, what IVF is, she talked about the drugs I’ll be taking, showed us how to inject and talked me through egg collection (EC), for which you’re put under a general anaesthetic.
 I was completely fine up until this point but this really made everything hit home and I burst into tears.
 I’m scared about having a general and the reality is I never saw us at this point, I really thought we’d have another baby by now.
 I left with a foggy, pounding headache.
 What the nurse said has hit home how stressful the month I’m having treatment will be.
 There is no let up.
 It’s scan after scan, with constant worries in-between.
 How will I react to the drugs?
 Will I get to egg collection?
 How many eggs will they get?
 Will they get any!
 Will the eggs develop?
 Will we have any to freeze?
 Then there’s the dreaded two week wait, which is always horrific but this time will be even more so because, you know, £5,000!
 I’m feeling less positive and more ‘crapping my pants’ now.

-10th -14th May – We had a few days away in Suffolk which was incredibly stressful!
+10th -14th May – We had a few days away in Suffolk which were incredibly stressful!
 Not the relaxing break we’d hoped for.
 Olivia was a nightmare, wrong house location, poor choices of things to do, why does this happen!?
 I want to scream and stamp my feet and shout that ‘It’s so unfair!’
 On a more positive note, Me and the husband did have another chat about how many rounds we’d do, and a possible three rounds is what we’re thinking.
 That made me feel better.
 Oh and I got a suntan, so swings and roundabouts and all that.

 I’ve been doing meditation a few times a week since we’ve come back from holiday, I’m eating really well, no caffeine no alcohol and I’m thinking positive thoughts.
 THIS WILL WORK.